techidaily/site-tiktok-video-recordings/source/_posts/updated-unlock-the-potential-of-top-ranked-tiktok-campaigns-for-2024.md

 ![marc Jacobs tiktok](https://images.wondershare.com/filmora/article-images/2021/marc-jacobs-tiktok-campaign.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/cBCyRXC1-Tw?si=lN9P2xo0hsfyD8K6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Marc Jacobs mastered the art of TikTok duets and TikTok brand campaigns and propelled it to be one of the most followed brands on TikTok.
 The question is, how did this come to pass?
 The company launches branded Hashtag Challenges in the form of TikTok adverts, and each time, the TikTok duet feature is utilized.
 Their #PerfectAsIAm campaign, which constituted duets with Rickey Thompson and other three influencers in summer 2020, ended with 10.4B views.
 The brand followed up with a second #PerfectAsWeAre campaign in June 202\.
 The challenge aimed at encouraging self-love, celebrating pride and individuality.
 Three massive TikTok influencers JojoSiwa, Bretman Rock, and Rickey Thompson, were featured.
 Over 13.7 B views and more than 2,000K U.G.C. accumulated from their campaigns.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/8U3ooyFiAB4?si=yXPQrDhMBEJwN2EZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 6. DUNKIN' WARMS UP TO GEN Z WITH CHARLI D'AMELIO